devmike01/PersistantRecyclerAdapter/README.md

 <h2>PersistantRecyclerAdapter Example</h2>
-Create a class in your project and extends <pre>PersistentRecyclerAdapter<Percelable, RecyclerView.ViewHolder><pre>
+Create a class in your project and extends PersistentRecyclerAdapter<Percelable, RecyclerView.ViewHolder>
 Like this

 Extends parcelable in your model class.
 For example: